lalitmanam/lalitmanam.github.io/_pages/cv.md

 Research Interests
 ------
-I am interested in 3D Vision problems primarily on structure-from-motion and SLAM pipelines i.e a realization of 3D world.
+I am currently interested in 3D Vision problems primarily on large scale structure-from-motion and SLAM pipelines.
 Previously, I was involved in development of impulse noise removal techniques from colour images.

 <!--* Research Interests - Machine Learning
 * Other Learning Interests - ... -->